-The pier, boathouse with boat lift, and two mooring buoys have existed for many years at this location.
-The Applicant registered the buoys and boat lift with the TRPA on September 12, 2022 (Registration No. 11576).
-The subject improvements are privately owned and maintained, used for the docking and mooring of boats, and facilitate recreational boating.
+The Applicant owns the littoral parcel adjoining the lease premises.
+The subject facilities will be privately owned and maintained by the Applicant.
+The facilities will be used for the docking and mooring of boats and facilitate recreational boating.
 Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
-The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land.
-(Pub.
-Resources Code, §6503.5.)
+The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land (Pub.
+Resources Code, § 6503.5).